 English for Speakers of Other Languages – testing earns placement and possible credit

 For building skills or pursuing special interests

 The following can be important for future academic work or for general enrichment:

 War in Film and Fiction

-Because personal growth includes assuming responsibility for self and community, all students participate in the work program.
-Each student is required to work for a short time doing a job that is essential to the operation of the school (for example, cleaning in the dorm, assisting in the library or mail center, working on the NMH farm).
+Because personal growth includes assuming responsibility for yourself and the community, all students participate in the work program.
+You’ll be required to work for a short time doing a job that is essential to the operation of the school (for example, cleaning in the dorm, assisting in the library or mail center, or working on the NMH farm).
 Participation in the work program helps to build a feeling of community, concern for others, and respect for the work that must be done.